renpy/renpy/sphinx/source/save_load_rollback.rst

 control flow path
     Ren'Py only saves the current statement, and the statement it needs to return to.
 It doesn't remember how it got there.
-Importantly, if code (like variable assignments) is added to the game, it won't run.
+Importantly, statements (including variable assignments) that are added to the game won't run.

 mappings of image names to displayables
     Since this mapping is not saved, the image may change to a new image